Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 | Create Change Request    | Creating a new Change Request                                   |
 | Approve Change Request   | Approving or denying existing Change Requests                   |
 | View Identities          | Viewing Identities                                              |

+### Tags

+When tags are applied to a role, the permissions, Delete Feature and Update Feature States, are restricted to the features that share the same tag.
+This allows for greater granularity in permission management, enabling organizations to have better control over sets of features.
+By implementing a tagging system, users can only modify features relevant to their work, thereby reducing the risk of unauthorized changes in other areas of the system.